Womanism: Ethics

+Ethics is a branch of philosophy.
+Philosophy is a broad field of study that explores fundamental questions about knowledge, existence, reality, and values.
+Within philosophy, ethics is the specific branch that focuses on questions related to moral principles, values, and the rightness or wrongness of human actions.
+Ethical philosophy delves into topics such as moral theories, ethical dilemmas, moral reasoning, and the nature of morality itself.
+It seeks to provide a rational and systematic framework for understanding and evaluating ethical questions and decisions.

 Womanist ethics is a religious discipline that examines the ethical theories concerning human agency, action, and relationship.
 At the same time, it rejects social constructions that have neglected the existence of a group of women that have bared the brunt of injustice and oppression.
 Its perspective is shaped by the theological experiences of African-American women.
 With the use of analytic tools, the effect of race, class, gender, and sexuality on the individual and communal perspective is examined.
 Womanist ethic provides an alternative to Christian and other religious ethics while utilizing the elements of critique, description, and construction to assess the power imbalance and patriarchy that has been used to oppress women of color and their communities.

 Katie Cannon's "The Emergence of Black Feminist Consciousness" was the first publication to speak directly about womanist ethics.
 In this article, Cannon argues that the perspectives of Black women are largely ignored in various religious and academic discourses.
 Jacquelyn Grant expands on this point by asserting that Black women concurrently experience the three oppressive forces of racism, sexism, and classism.
 Black feminist theory has been used by womanist ethics to explain the lack of participation of African-American women and men in academic discourse.
 Patricia Collins credits this phenomenon to prevalence of white men determining what should or should not be considered valid discourse and urges for an alternative mode of producing knowledge that includes the core themes of Black female consciousness.